Lorenzo (film)

-Lorenzo is a 2004 American animated short film produced by Walt Disney Feature Animation about a cat, Lorenzo, who is "dismayed to discover that his tail has developed a personality of its own."
+Lorenzo is an American animated short film produced by Walt Disney Feature Animation about a cat, Lorenzo, who is "dismayed to discover that his tail has developed a personality of its own".
 The short was directed by Mike Gabriel and produced by Baker Bloodworth.
-It premiered at the Florida Film Festival on March 6, 2004, and later appeared as a feature before the film Raising Helen; however, it did not appear on the DVD release of the film.
+It premiered at the Florida Film Festival on March 6, 2004, and later appeared as a feature before the film Raising Helen, but it did not appear on the DVD release of the film.
 It is based on an original idea by Joe Grant, who started working on the film in 1949, but it was eventually shelved.
 It was later found along with Destino.
 The short was intended to be one of the segments for the proposed but ultimately abandoned Fantasia 2006.
 It was included on the Walt Disney Animation Studios Short Films Collection Blu-ray/DVD set released on August 18, 2015.

 Plot

 A cat named Lorenzo lounges on a cushion.
-A black cat passes by, and Lorenzo can't help but express his glee that the stray is missing his tail.
-Lorenzo flaunts his own luxurious backside accessory, and goads the cat with expansive displays of tailery.
+A black cat passes by, and Lorenzo can't help but express his glee that the stray is missing her tail.
+Lorenzo flaunts his own luxurious backside accessory and goads the cat with expansive displays of tailery.
 As Lorenzo laughs the black cat casts a hex, bringing Lorenzo's tail to energetic life.
 Lorenzo is little more than perturbed until the tail's incessant motion begins to take its toll.
 The pampered cat grows both exhausted and desperate, as it becomes apparent that even the most extreme measures (such as high voltage electrocution, drowning, and being run over by a train) will not quiet his tail.
-At junctures the black cat appears and offers Lorenzo a knife, his intentions clear.
-Lorenzo resists him just as strongly as he does his tail's advances.
+At junctures the black cat appears and offers Lorenzo a knife, her intentions clear.
+Lorenzo resists her just as strongly as he does his tail's advances.
 Lorenzo is however, finally driven to capitulate and severs his own glorious tail.